Herman Obermayer: Biography

 Obermayer, a Philadelphia native, graduated from Central High School and cum laude from Dartmouth College in 1946 as an English major, studying under the poet Robert Frost.
-During World War II, he was a Staff Sergeant in Europe from 1943-1946.
+During World War II, he was a staff sergeant in Europe from 1943 to 1946.
 He attended the Nuremberg Trials.
 He broke with the media that sought to avoid giving publicity to George Lincoln Rockwell from the American Nazi Party and thought they should be exposed, after the Hebrew Benevolent Congregation Temple bombing and threats against the Unitarian Universalist Church of Arlington.
-He was an Eagle Scout and a member of the Executive Council of the Monmouth County (N.J.)
-Boy Scout Council from 1958 - 1971 and on the Executive Committee of the National Capital Council of the Boy Scouts of America from 1971 - 1979.
-He worked with the Jewish Policy Center and served on the National Board of the Jewish Institute for National Security Affairs (JINSA) beginning in 1996 and also with the National Council of the American Jewish Committee (AJC).
+He was an Eagle Scout and a member of the executive council of the Monmouth County (N.J.)
+Boy Scout Council from 1958 to 1971 and on the executive committee of the National Capital Council of the Boy Scouts of America from 1971 to 1979.
+He worked with the Jewish Policy Center and served on the national board of the Jewish Institute for National Security Affairs (JINSA) beginning in 1996 and also with the national council of the American Jewish Committee (AJC).